deislabs/bindle/docs/webassembly.md

 Here we do not go into any detail about the interchange between the two modules.
 That is a detail outside the present scope.
 In practice, this functions something like an RPC.

 The most important detail of this example is that the Bindle invoice provided sufficient information for the runtime to determine how to execute this.

+> This design does not dictate that an aggregate application can have only one entrypoint.
+When there are multiple entrypoints, the runtime is free to choose which to execute.

 ## Example 4: Remote execution of a library